dylanpoll/dylanpoll/README.md

 ### Hi there 👋.
 My name is Dylan, nice to meet you!

-- 🔭 I’m currently working on : Currently I am re writing my React.js websites with TS and re-structuring them to be more secure.
+- 🔭 I’m currently working on : Currently I am working on my IOT pi management system for my "smart home" ESP and Pi projects including a security system that uses nginx streaming services and openCV along with discord and email bots to notify when the alarm goes off and a scale with scanner and upc lookup with esp camera boards in the kitchen to weigh pantry goods upon consumption to generate nutrition reports based on weight in food consumed.
+I am also re writing my React.js websites with TS and re-structuring them to be more secure.

 - 🌱 I’m currently learning : To improve my webservices and how to properly and adequetly secure my webservices, this covers a lot of different technologies so its no small effort.